pybliometrics-dev/pybliometrics/CONTRIBUTING.rst

 Before you submit a pull request, check that it meets these guidelines:

 1. Adhere to `PEP8 <https://www.python.org/dev/peps/pep-0008/>`_
-2. Run nosetests locally `python -m nose --verbose` (on Windows) or `nosetests3 scopus/tests/ --verbose`.
+2. Run nosetests locally `python -m nose --verbose` (on Windows) or `nosetests3 pybliometrics/tests/ --verbose`.
-3. The pull request should work for Python 2.7, and 3.5.
+3. The pull request should work for Python 3.X.